UConn vs Gonzaga Players to Watch - Elite Eight

 Top Players to Watch: UConn vs. Gonzaga - Elite Eight

-Saturday's Elite Eight matchup between the UConn Huskies and the Gonzaga Bulldogs at T-Mobile Arena at 8:49 PM ET features the Huskies' Adama Sanogo and the Bulldogs' Drew Timme as players to watch.
+When the UConn Huskies and Gonzaga Bulldogs face off in their Elite Eight matchup at T-Mobile Arena on Saturday at 8:49 PM ET, Adama Sanogo and Drew Timme will be two of the most notable players to watch.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TBS.